 2.1 Literature search strategy

-A systematic review of all relevant literature, published from database inception until November 2018, was conducted using four databases (PubMed, Embase, Web of Science and Cumulative Index to Nursing and Allied Health Literature (CINAHL)) using keywords for SCI and cannabis (Table e-1).
-This process was performed according to the [35]Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines[36].
+A systematic review of all relevant literature, published from database inception until March 13th, 2020, was conducted using four databases (PubMed, Embase, Web of Science and Cumulative Index to Nursing and Allied Health Literature (CINAHL)) and keywords for SCI and cannabis (Table e-1) in accordance with the Cochrane Handbook for Systematic Reviews of Interventions guidelines[35].
+The Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines were used to report our systematic review[36].
+No protocol or registry entry is available for this systematic review.

 2.2 Study selection

-Studies were included for qualitative analysis if they met the following criteria: (1) conducted with humans; (2) included at least two adults with an SCI; and (3) examined the effects of cannabinoids (in any preparation, form, or route of administration).
+Studies were included for qualitative analysis if they met the following criteria: (1) conducted with humans; (2) included at least two adults with an SCI; and (3) examined the effects of cannabinoids (in any preparation: synthetic or natural, form, or route of administration) against any comparison product.
 We included all study designs except case studies, reviews (i.e. narrative reviews, book chapters), opinion papers, non-peer-reviewed work, conference abstracts or papers and studies where the full text was unavailable.
 Studies were also excluded if information on patient demographics, research design, intervention, and/or results could not be extracted accurately from the article.
-[35][35]
+Non-randomized studies on intervention (NRSI) were included in the systematic review as recommended by the Cochrane handbook, which considers inclusion of NRSI when RCTs are lacking[35].

 2.3 Study appraisal

-Titles, abstracts, and full-texts were screened by independent reviewers (author 1, 2 and 5); only eligible studies were included in the qualitative analysis.
-Discrepancies were resolved by a fourth reviewer (author 7).
+Independent reviewers (author 1 and 2) screened titles, abstracts, and full-texts; only eligible studies were included in the qualitative analysis.
+A third reviewer (author 3) resolved discrepancies.

 Figure 1 illustrates the PRISMA flow diagram.
-Data extracted from the studies included author and year of study, study design, population characteristics (e.g., etiology, level of and time since SCI), intervention, dosage and form of cannabinoid, outcomes measured, and side effects.
+A consensus was achieved (between authors 1-3) on which data to extract from studies, which included author and year of study, study design, population characteristics (e.g., etiology, level of and time since SCI), intervention, dosage and form of cannabinoid, outcomes measured, and side effects.
+Data extraction from observational and experimental studies was separated and performed independently by two authors.
+The principal summary measure was the difference in means.

 Reviewers (author 1 and 2) also assessed observational studies (14-item checklist), pre-post trials (12-item checklist) and randomized control trials (RCTs) (14-item checklist) for methodologic quality and bias using the National Institute of Health (NIH) assessment tool[37].

-[38]
+2.4 Data Analysis

+A modified coding system described by Sallis et al. was used to summarise the studies reporting the effect of cannabinoids on various SCI-based outcomes[38].
+If 0-33% of the studies reported a statistically significant difference between cannabinoids and placebo, the result was coded as no effect (0).
+If 34-59% of the studies reported a statistically significant difference, the result was categorised as inconsistent (?).
+If 60-100% of the studies reported a statistically significant difference, the result was rated as positive (+) or negative (-).
+When four or more studies supported a difference or no difference, it was coded as ++, --, 00, respectively to indicate consistent observations.
+The code ?? indicated a marker that has been examined in four or more studies with inconsistent findings.
+Coding analysis was conducted on all primary and secondary outcomes measures.